Context boundaries

 Good architecture

-- Keep one message handler module per feature area instead of one giant switch file.
+- Keep one message handler module per feature area instead of one large file handling all message types.

 - Centralize privileged work in the background service worker.

-- Let content scripts collect page data, then forward only the minimum required payload.
+- Use content scripts to collect page data, then forward only the minimum required payload.

-- Keep popup and options pages thin by delegating browser API orchestration to background code.
+- Keep popup and options pages thin by delegating browser API calls to background code.

 Security rules